ozzie-lam/rebyte-docs/assistant/overview.md

 ## Thread API

 Thread API allows you to create a conversation thread and add messages to the thread.
-Combined with the Agent API, you can create an agent with memory without having your own backend.
+Combined with the Tool API, you can create an agent with memory without having your own backend.

 ## File API
 File API allows you to upload files to ReByte.
 Uploaded files can be used in the agent's actions, such as `File Loader` action.